-The focus on the bioarchaeological record in this chapter is the result of the fact that, unlike other areas of Australia, the record of burials and human remains dominates archaeological narratives of the Murray River Aboriginal experience.
+This article focusses on the bioarchaeological record because, unlike other areas of Australia, the record of burials and human remains dominates the archaeological narratives of the Murray River Aboriginal experience.
 The perspective here is an integrated one, where the study of burial practices and the human remains contained within burial sites are brought together within a framework that includes natural history, observations of Aboriginal ethnography, and where possible, other archaeological studies.
 Different aspects of bioarchaeological analysis (mortuary remains, morphological variation, palaeopathology, and diet) are also discussed in detail.